AhmedEid02/Somalia-climate-livelihood-food-security/README.md

 **Climate-Livelihood Shocks, Erosive Coping, and Household Protection Gaps in Somalia: Evidence from the Integrated Household Budget Survey 2022**

-The manuscript is prepared for journal submission.
+The manuscript is under review.
 Please cite the published article once available.